Curbside Collection – Garbage, Compost, and Recycling

 Since implementing the green and blue cart curbside collection program, over 70% of waste has been diverted from landfills to compost and recycling facilities.

 With the reduction in waste, it is now logistically possible to streamline garbage collection to a bi-weekly schedule (every other week).
-This new waste collection schedule will be implemented starting the week of November 13, 2017.
 Rather than disposing of one bag every week, residents will now be able to dispose of two bags every other week.
 If required, extra bag tags are still available for purchase from the City of Chestermere (City Hall).